pjakiela/ECON523/exercises/E4-DD2.md

 ### Question 7

 As we saw above, Professor Godlonton and Dr. Okeke also include district fixed effects.
 Re-run your diff-in-diff estimation including these as well.
 What is the estimated coefficient on `highxpost` now?
-Write your coefficient on `high_exposure`, the associated standard error, and the number of observations to Column D in your Excel file.
+Write your coefficient on `highxpost`, the associated standard error, and the number of observations to Column D in your Excel file.

 At this point, you (should) have successfully replicated the result from Godlonton and Okeke (2015).
 As you saw, the coeffcient on the `highxpost` (the diff-in-diff estimate of the treatment effect) was extremely similar in specifications with and without fixed effects.